acidlake/forge/README.md

 - **Flexibility**: Supports multiple project structures like default, modular, and DDD.

 ### Key Features
-- **Custom Lightweight Router**: A built-in router for handling routes efficiently.
+- **Custom Lightweight Router**: A built-in router for handling routes efficiently with middleware support.
-- **View Engine**: Ships with a simple, extendable view engine that supports IntelliSense.
+- **View Engine**: Ships with a simple, extendable view engine that supports IntelliSense and folder-like view paths.
-- **Seeding and Migrations**: Tools for managing database schema and populating data.
-- **Environment Management**: `EnvHelper` for managing environment variables and paths.
+- **Environment Management**: `EnvHelper` for managing environment variables and resolving paths dynamically.
-- **Command-Line Interface (CLI)**: For handling migrations, seeding, and other tasks.
+- **Command-Line Interface (CLI)**: Handles migrations, seeding, and other essential tasks, with support for custom commands.
 - **Role-Based Authorization**: Built-in support for managing user roles and permissions.
+- **Middleware Helpers**: Includes common middleware like rate limiting, circuit breakers, and JSON header setup.
+- **Custom Adapters**: A modular adapter system to extend functionality or integrate third-party tools.
-- **Testability**: Preconfigured testing utilities for unit and integration tests.
+- **Testability**: Preconfigured utilities for unit and integration tests.
 - **Framework Extensibility**: Replaceable components like the router, logger, and more.

 ### Developer Experience
 - **Separation of Concerns**: Clean architecture with clear boundaries between features.
-- **Dependency Injection**: Support for GetIt-style DI to promote decoupled design.
+- **Dependency Injection**: Support for decoupled and modular design.
-- **Custom Adapters**: A marketplace-ready adapter system for shared functionality.
 - **Readable and Maintainable Code**: Adheres to best practices for long-term reliability.
+- **Autoloading**: Support for autoloading dependencies from the `toolbox/` directory.
+- **Installation Script**: Streamlines setup and configuration, including `.env` setup.

 ## Pending Features